10-11 Sept 2024

 Survival of the fastest

-Smaller boats take us deeper into the forests and narrow channels.
-The twisted complexity of these smaller waterways are challenging.
+Small boats take us deeper into the forests and narrow channels.
+The twisted complexity of these waterways are challenging.
 I trust our guides will not get lost.
 Google Maps shows me where I am along the river but I doubt GPS will save the unwary, novice boater.

 This evening, the Tucano anchored in a small river along the east bank.
 An excursion on the water follows dinner.
 Launches quietly float us deep amid the trees where nocturnal sounds abound.
-So do the insects.
 Creatures of the night abound.
-No expectations to see or hear a Jaguar or ocelot, tapir or wild boar.
+No expectations to see or hear a jaguar or ocelot, tapir or wild boar.
 But the nightjars and herons fly past.
 The insects are active and I bless those species which feed on them.
 A good healthy, hungry bat can eat thousands of insects each night.
 Love the bats!

 Those Eyes